Kaunas: Restored independence

 After World War II Kaunas became the main industrial city of Lithuania; it produced about a quarter of Lithuania's industrial output.

 After the proclamation of Lithuanian independence in 1990, Soviet attempts to suppress the rebellion focused on the Sitkūnai Radio Station.
 They were defended by the citizenry of Kaunas.
 Pope John Paul II said Holy Mass for the faithful of the Archdiocese of Kaunas at the Kaunas Cathedral Basilica and held a meeting with the young people of Lithuania at the S. Darius and S. Girėnas Stadium, during his visit to Lithuania in 1993.
-Kaunas natives Vytautas Landsbergis and Valdas Adamkus became the Head of state in 1990, and, respectively, in 1998 and 2004.
-Since the restoration of independence, substantially improving air and land transport links with Western Europe have made Kaunas easily accessible to foreign tourists.
+Kaunas natives Vytautas Landsbergis and Valdas Adamkus became the head of state in 1990 and, respectively, in 1998 and 2004.
+One of the most visible symbols of the post-Soviet transition is the unfinished Hotel Britanika, a late-Soviet high-rise partially constructed in the 1980s that remained abandoned for decades after independence.
+Since the restoration of independence, substantially improved air and land transport links with Western Europe have made Kaunas easily accessible to foreign tourists.

 Kaunas is famous for its basketball club, Žalgiris, which was founded in 1944 and was one of the most popular nonviolent expressions of resistance during its struggle with the CSKA Moscow.
 In 2011, the largest indoor arena in the Baltic states was built and was named Žalgiris Arena.
 Kaunas hosted finals of the EuroBasket 2011.

 In March 2015, Kaunas's interwar buildings received the European Heritage Label.

 On 29 March 2017, Kaunas was named European Capital of Culture of 2022.

 On 28 September 2017, the winner of the M. K. Čiurlionis Concert Centre architectural competition was announced and the centre was planned to be completed by 2022, close to the Vytautas the Great Bridge.

 On 18 September 2023, Kaunas's interwar modern architecture was included in the list of the UNESCO World Heritage Sites.